MinecraftForge/Documentation/docs/concepts/registries.md

 Methods for Registering
 ------------------

-There are two proper ways to register objects: the `DeferredRegister` class, and the `RegistryEvent.Register` lifecycle event.
+There are two proper ways to register objects: the `DeferredRegister` class, and the `RegistryEvent$Register` lifecycle event.

 ### DeferredRegister

 `DeferredRegister` is the newer and documented way to register objects.
 It allows the use and convenience of static initializers while avoiding the issues associated with it.
-It simply maintains a list of suppliers for entries and registers the objects from those suppliers during the proper `RegistryEvent.Register` event.
+It simply maintains a list of suppliers for entries and registers the objects from those suppliers during the proper `RegistryEvent$Register` event.

 An example of a mod registering a custom block: